 A second methodological issue relates to the limits of participatory research.
-As I and others discuss in the ethical article recently published (Weksler-Derri et al., 2019) despite the inclusion aura the participatory approach has if not conducted carefully, from an intersectional perspective this approach can be marginalizing as well.
-As with HSMs that I argue should be carefully examined from an intersectional perspective, participatory research should be subjected to the same critical assessment.
-Representing the community voice within research and giving it the title of “the community voice” should be taken with its limitations.
+As I, and others, discuss in a recently published article concerning ethics (Weksler-Derri et al., 2019), despite the aura of inclusion surrounding the participatory approach, if it is not conducted carefully, from an intersectional perspective, this approach can actually also be marginalizing.
+As with HSMs, which I argue, should be carefully examined from an intersectional perspective, participatory research should be subject to the same critical assessment.
+Researchers claiming to represent the voice of a community should be cognizant of their limitations.

 8.4.1.
-Neurodiversed research: reemerging field of knowledge production
+“Neurodiversed research”: A reemerging field of knowledge production

-The intimate connection with autistic adults on research production enabled me to deconstruct research process and observes the blind spots of research itself, the embedded assumptions that are rooted within it.
-This led me first and foremost avoiding ableist language that committee members denote as discriminative (Bottema-Beutel et al., 2021).
-Yet, although these linguistic amendments are essential, if research want to respect and promote the investigated community, I argue avoiding ableist language, including autistic researchers or the community in the process, or creating an neurodiverse academic space (Bertilsdotter Rosqvist et al., 2019) is not enough.
-Researcher ought to consider the development of “neurodiversed research” as a discipline that incorporate diverse aspects of research including research goals, epistemology, and methods.
-In the following I give examples for adaptive methods for neurodiversed research and briefly discuss the issue of neurodiversed research goals.
+The intimate connection I established with the autistic adults involved in producing this study enabled me to deconstruct my own research process and notice blind spots in my research and my own preconceptions.
+This helped me, first and foremost, to avoid ableist language that committee members considered discriminative (Bottema-Beutel et al., 2021).
+Yet, although these linguistic amendments are essential, if research is to respect and promote the investigated community, I argue that avoiding ableist language, including autistic researchers or the community in the process, or creating an neurodiverse academic space (Bertilsdotter Rosqvist et al., 2019) is not enough.
+Researchers should consider the development of “neurodiversed research” as a discipline that incorporates diverse aspects of research, including research goals, epistemology, and methods.
+Below, I give examples for adaptive methods for “neurodiversed research” and briefly discuss the issue of “neurodiversed research” goals.

-Two communication difficulties that were also rose as barriers to healthcare system influenced research conduction and provoke rethinking research methods.
-The first being the literal understanding of language and the latter is the usage of alternative communication means.
-Although this communication difference certainly has implication on qualitative research, as during interviews communications mishaps are prevalent even with non-autistics individuals, I focus this discussion on surveys as communication misunderstanding are somewhat easier to illustrate, and because usually written communication is neglected from this discussion.
-Literal understanding of language or pragmatic language comprehension of autistics is widely recognized in the scientific literature (Loukusa & Moilanen, 2009); nevertheless, their implication on research among autistics, to my knowledge have not been explored.
-During the participatory research following the advisory committee comments it became evident that literal understanding can affect two factors in survey conduction.
-The first being the social embedded interpretation of written language and the second is the need for detailed and specified questions and answers.
+Two communication difficulties that also emerged as barriers to the healthcare system influenced the way this study was conducted and prompted a rethinking of my research methods.
+The first was the literal understanding of language and the latter was the use of alternative communication methods.
+Although communication differences certainly have implications for qualitative research, as during interviews, communications mishaps are prevalent, even with non-autistic people, I focus this discussion on surveys, as communication misunderstanding are somewhat easier to illustrate, and because, usually, written communication is neglected from this discussion.
+Literal understanding of language or problems with pragmatics among autistic people is widely recognized in the scientific literature (Loukusa & Moilanen, 2009).
+Nevertheless, the implications of these linguistic differences on research among autistic people, to my knowledge have not been explored.
+During the participatory research following the advisory committee’s comments, it became evident that the tendency for autistic people to understand things very literally can affect two factors in terms of survey conduction.
+The first concerns the social embedded interpretation of written language and the second is the need for detailed and specific questions and answers.